ANALYZE – Analytics Platforms

 From the onset, you should already have a clear picture of your business organization, structure, and system, so you can define what you need.
 Use this as a baseline to know how far you want your business to go in a certain direction.

-Make these core objectives your driving force to identifying analytics that will be measured with your prospective platform.
+Make these core objectives your driving force to identify analytics that will be measured with your prospective platform.
 Do an in-depth study of each platform that will provide the necessary data sourcing, consolidation, analysis, and visualization.
-Choose the platform that hits those business objectives bullseye.
+Choose the platform that hits that business objectives bullseye.

 2. Resources

-Before venturing externally, take a closer look at your in-house capabilities if they will suffice in building your dream analytics platform.
-Do you have the necessary skillset and network capacity to support this endeavor?
+Before venturing externally, look closer at your in-house capabilities to see if they will suffice in building your dream analytics platform.
+Do you have the necessary skill set and network capacity to support this endeavor?

 If the answer is no, then you might have to invest in an analytics tool, which should also be cost-effective.
-Most of the analytics platforms offer basic features of free plans but to enjoy their full potential, you may have to subscribe to the premium plans.
-You just need to be aware of how the analytics platform company will implement those costs – monthly, annual, or other cost structures.
+Most analytics platforms offer basic features of free plans, but to enjoy their full potential, you may have to subscribe to the premium plans.
+You need to know how the analytics platform company will implement monthly, annual, or other cost structures.

 3. Integration Capability

-With various platforms being used, it’s highly advantageous to go into a platform that easily integrates with other programs.
-If unforeseen events occur and you need to migrate to another program, it won’t give much hassle if the platform easily integrates with any program.
+With various platforms being used, using a platform that easily integrates with other programs is highly advantageous.
+If unforeseen events occur and you need to migrate to another program, it won’t be much hassle if the platform easily integrates with any program.

-The users of this platform will base their decision on actionable insights, so the visualizations must be near perfect.
+The users of this platform will base their decisions on actionable insights, so the visualizations must be near perfect.
 The platform’s user interface can make or break your team’s analysis.
-There are various types of users to the platform that must be versatile enough to handle them.
+The platform has various types of users that must be versatile enough to handle them.

 5. Intelligence

 Data is useless if not converted into meaningful information.
 The analytics software you have chosen should be able to detect patterns, trends, and possible outcomes.
-Simple mathematical calculations can be done by almost any platform but advanced statistical projects are the real deal.
+Almost any platform can do simple mathematical calculations, but advanced statistical projects are the real deal.

 6. Mobile Accessibility

-It’s a piece of cake if you belong to a simple organization in one location, but it’s a different magnitude when you have a large organization located in different areas around the globe.
+It’s a piece of cake if you belong to a simple organization in one location.
+Still, it’s a different magnitude when you have a large organization located in different areas around the globe.

 In implementing mobile accessibility, you need to answer the following questions: